ezeilo-su/bookstore/README.md

 # Bookstore CMS

-In this milestone, we completed the following tasks:
+In this milestone, I completed the following tasks:

 - Create ```container``` components: ```BooksList``` and ```BooksForm```.